executors/executors/explanatory.md

 individual result could be selected and returned.
 Our design requires the client to explicitly disambiguate the result via a factory.
-The `result_factory` is simply a callable object that is invoked before the group of execution agents is created, and the result of this factory is passed as a parameter to the invocations of `f`, which may arbitrarily mutate the result as a side effect.
+The `result_factory` is simply a callable object that is invoked before the group of execution agents begins invoking `f`, and the result of this factory is passed as a parameter to the invocations of `f`, which may arbitrarily mutate the result as a side effect.
 Any result of `f` itself is discarded.

 **Pass-by-value.** Next, note that `f` is passed by value, rather than via forwarding reference.
 In general, it is impossible to elect a single agent to